crate/cratedb-toolkit/doc/cfr/systable.md

 :::

-`sys-export` produces a **diagnostics bundle**: a raw copy of every `sys` and `information_schema` table, together with your own table and view definitions, and a `manifest.json` describing exactly what was and was not collected.
+`sys-export` produces a **diagnostics bundle**: a raw copy of every `sys` and `information_schema` table, the two logs cut to their newest entries, together with your own table and view definitions, and a `manifest.json` describing exactly what was and was not collected.
 `sys-import` loads the raw tables from such a bundle back into a cluster for analysis, one schema subtree at a time.